Nebo15/qbill.docs/source/includes/_interacting.md

 ------------- | -----------
-count | Returns count of returned aggregated fields. sum | For integers and floats returns total for all field values. max | Returns maximum value of a field. min | Returns minimum value of a field. avg | Returns average value of a field.
+count | Returns count of returned aggregated fields. sum | For integers and floats returns total for all field values. arr | Returns array of all possible values.
+(Very useful for anti-frauds.) max | Returns maximum value of a field. min | Returns minimum value of a field. avg | Returns average value of a field.